Chakkaram: Production

 Chakkaram was directed by A. Kasilingam who also wrote the screenplay.
 The film was produced by K. R. Balan under Annai Films.
 Cinematography was handled by Vijayan.
 The final length of the film was 3938 metres.

 Soundtrack

 The soundtrack was composed by S. M. Subbaiah Naidu, while the lyrics were written by Vaali.
+The song "Kasethan Kadavulappa" attained popularity.

 Release and reception

 Chakkaram was released on 6 December 1968, and failed commercially.